Hurricane preparedness in New Orleans: 19th century hurricanes

-The 19th century saw powerful hurricanes such as the 1856 Last Island Hurricane and the 1893 Chenière Caminada hurricane.
-Both, both of which were devastating.
+The 19th century saw powerful and devastating hurricanes such as the 1856 Last Island Hurricane and the 1893 Chenière Caminada hurricane.

 The Last Island Hurricane, the first of two major hurricanes in the 1856 Atlantic hurricane season.
 The storm first made landfall at Last Island, (Note: Official name: Isle Dernière.
 Became known as Isle Dernières (Little Islands) after the hurricane caused the island to split) located southwest of New Orleans on the Gulf of Mexico, destroyed nearly every building on the island, and killed more than 200 people of the 400 people on the island.
 The island was "left void of vegetation" and fragmented into smaller islands that have remained uninhabited ever since.
 New Orleans received 13 in of rain during the storm.

 The Chenière Caminada Hurricane of October 1893, also had a lasting impact.
 This natural disaster destroyed the island of Chenière Caminada.
 About half the inhabitants were killed because of this disaster.